Comparative price levels of consumer goods and services

 This article presents the most recent analysis of price levels for consumer goods and services in the European Union (EU), focusing on price level indices (PLIs), which provide a comparison of countries' price levels relative to the EU average and are calculated using purchasing power parities.

-The results are based on price surveys covering more than 2000 consumer goods and services which were conducted across 37 European countries participating in the Eurostat-OECD Purchasing Power Parities (PPP) program.
-The group of participating countries includes the 28 EU Member States, three EFTA countries (Iceland, Norway and Switzerland), five candidate countries (Albania, Montenegro, North Macedonia, Serbia and Turkey) as well as one potential candidate country (Bosnia and Herzegovina).
+The results are based on price surveys covering more than 2 000 consumer goods and services which were conducted across 36 European countries participating in the Eurostat-OECD Purchasing Power Parities (PPP) program.
+The group of participating countries includes the 27 EU Member States, three EFTA countries (Iceland, Norway and Switzerland), five candidate countries (Albania, Montenegro, North Macedonia, Serbia and Turkey) and one potential candidate country (Bosnia and Herzegovina).

 Overall price levels

-In 2018, price levels for consumer goods and services differed widely across Europe.
-The highest price level among EU Member States was observed in Denmark, 38 % above the EU average, while in Bulgaria the price level was 49 % below the EU average.
+In 2021, price levels for consumer goods and services differed widely across Europe.
+The highest price level among EU Member States was observed in Denmark, 40 % above the EU average, while in Romania and Bulgaria the price level was 44 % below the EU average.

 An understanding of the differences in price levels is important in the comparison of economic data, such as gross domestic product (GDP), because higher relative prices could make an economy look healthier than it really is.
 Observing price level differences is also important in the analysis of the development of the EU's single market for goods and services.

-Figure 1 shows the price level indices (PLIs) for total household final consumption expenditure (HFCE) on goods and services in 2018.
-Iceland and northern European countries tend consistently to have the highest prices, while south-eastern European countries show the lowest prices.
+Figure 1 shows the price level indices (PLIs) for total household final consumption expenditure (HFCE) on goods and services in 2021.

 Price levels for food, beverages, tobacco, clothing and footwear